ibm-cloud-docs/vpc/vsi_is_create_instance.md

 * Make sure that you [created a VPC](/docs/vpc?topic=vpc-creating-vpc-resources-with-cli-and-api&interface=cli).

-### Gathering information to create an instance by using the CLI
+### Gathering information to create an instance from the CLI
 {: #gather-info-to-create-virtual-servers-cli}
 {: cli}